 BirdSmack (2008) – my friend Jon and I created this site.
 The tagline is “Middle Finger Solutions”.
 You’ll just have to check it out for yourself.
 The crazy thing about this, I kid you not, is our idea was ripped off by a major French TV program.
 Some people loved this site, and we actually earned a few fans beyond our friends and family, but we eventually ran out of ideas and/or steam, so we stopped creating new ones.

 Am I a Zombie?
-(2009) – A simple quiz to help you determine whether you are in fact a zombie.
+(2009) – A helpful quiz to determine whether you are a zombie.

 NYC Subway Alerts on Twitter (2009) – a service that posted NYC subway status alerts to Twitter.
 The MTA has an email alert system and I hired someone to build a program that would take those alerts and cross-post them to Twitter.
 At one point I think these accounts had over 50,000 followers.
 Eventually the updates stopped working for some reason, and I didn’t bother trying to fix them.